 Student led conferences can be powerful for students of all levels.
 The whole goal of student led conferences is for students to take ownership of their academics, behavior, and work habits.
 They do this through self-evaluation, reflection, and goal setting.

-With reflection, participation, and support from their parents and teacher, students will soar to new heights.
+Students will soar to new heights with reflection, participation, and support from their parents and teacher.
 Accountability increases because they become an active participant in making decisions about their progress at school.

 Are they experiencing difficulty with math?
 Let the student come up with ways they can work on improving that works best for them.